dart-lang/site-www/src/tools/pub/package-layout.md

 such as analyzer, compiler, etc, when they need to resolve statments such as `import "package:foo/foo.dart"`.

-When developing a tool that needs project specific caching, it can be advantagous to use the `.dart_tool/` directory because most users already ignore the directory using `.gitignore`.
+When developing a tool that needs project-specific caching, you might consider using the `.dart_tool/` directory because most users already ignore it with `.gitignore`.
-When caching files for your tool in a user's `.dart_tool/` directory, you should always use a unique subdirectory.
+When caching files for your tool in a user's `.dart_tool/` directory, you should use a unique subdirectory.
 To avoid collisions, subdirectories of the form `.dart_tool/<tool_package_name>/` are reserved for the package named `<tool_package_name>`.
-If your tool is not distributed through [pub.dev](https://pub.dev), you may publish a placeholder package in order to reserve the reserve a unique name.
+If your tool isn't distributed through the [pub.dev site,]({{site.pub}}) you might consider publishing a placeholder package in order to reserve the unique name.

 **Example:** [`package:build`](https://pub.dev/packages/build) provides a framework for writing code generation steps.